ICRAR/boinc-magphys/README.markdown

 ### This is a [BOINC WrapperApp](http://boinc.berkeley.edu/trac/wiki/WrapperApp) for [MagPhys](http://www.iap.fr/magphys/magphys/MAGPHYS.html)

+To learn more about MagPhys take a look at the magphys-readme.pdf file included with the source.

 #### To compile BOINC wrapper on Windows:

 1. Open the `win_build/samples.sln` file in Visual Studio 2010.